kevlingo/roster-copilot/docs/Project_Brief.md

 ## Vision & Goals

-* **Vision:** To be the indispensable AI companion that empowers fantasy football players of all levels to learn, strategize, and succeed with personalized, intelligent, and effortless guidance.
+- **Vision:** To be the indispensable AI companion that empowers fantasy football players of all levels to learn, strategize, and succeed with personalized, intelligent, and effortless guidance.
-* **Primary Goals (for MVP):**
+- **Primary Goals:**
-    1. Implement the core "AI Copilot Onboarding Interview" to effectively capture user preferences (experience, risk tolerance, play style) and create a foundational "User Preference Profile."
+  - Goal 1: Implement the core "AI Copilot Onboarding Interview" to effectively capture user preferences (experience, risk tolerance, play style) and create a foundational "User Preference Profile."
-    2. Provide personalized, AI-driven assistance for key in-season decisions, including weekly waiver wire pickups and matchup-focused start/sit suggestions that consider the user's specific opponent, leveraging the User Preference Profile.
+  - Goal 2: Provide personalized, AI-driven assistance for key in-season decisions, including weekly waiver wire pickups and matchup-focused start/sit suggestions that consider the user's specific opponent, leveraging the User Preference Profile.
-    3. Offer a simplified and guided "Draft Day Co-Pilot" experience that helps new users understand the draft process and make informed player selections based on their learned preferences and basic roster construction needs.
+  - Goal 3: Offer a simplified and guided "Draft Day Co-Pilot" experience that helps new users understand the draft process and make informed player selections based on their learned preferences and basic roster construction needs.
-    4. Ensure a clean, intuitive, and easy-to-navigate user interface that allows users to easily access core fantasy management functions and AI Copilot insights.
+  - Goal 4: Ensure a clean, intuitive, and easy-to-navigate user interface that allows users to easily access core fantasy management functions and AI Copilot insights.
-* **Success Metrics (Initial Ideas):**
+- **Success Metrics (Initial Ideas):**
-    * Demonstrable user interest and value perception, indicated by a steady growth in sign-ups and a high completion rate (e.g., >70-80%) for the AI Copilot Onboarding Interview.
+  - Demonstrable user interest and value perception, indicated by a steady growth in sign-ups and a high completion rate (>70-80%) for the AI Copilot Onboarding Interview
-    * Strong engagement with core AI Copilot features (waiver/start-sit advice, Draft Day Co-Pilot), with users frequently interacting with and accepting/rating suggestions positively.
+  - Strong engagement with core AI Copilot features (waiver/start-sit advice, Draft Day Co-Pilot), with users frequently interacting with and accepting/rating suggestions positively
-    * Positive qualitative feedback from early users (especially via surveys and interviews) highlighting the AI Copilot's helpfulness, ease of use, and its unique, personalized approach.
+  - Positive qualitative feedback from early users highlighting the AI Copilot's helpfulness, ease of use, and its unique, personalized approach
-    * Evidence that Roster Copilot significantly lowers the barrier to entry for new fantasy football players, as indicated by their feedback on confidence levels and successful season navigation.
+  - Evidence that Roster Copilot significantly lowers the barrier to entry for new fantasy football players, as indicated by their feedback on confidence levels and successful season navigation
-    * Healthy user retention throughout a fantasy season, suggesting ongoing value delivery.
+  - Healthy user retention throughout a fantasy season, suggesting ongoing value delivery

 ## Target Audience / Users